 Teacher – Mrs Sibson

-TA – Mrs McClure
+TA – Mrs Godsall

 Welcome to Year 6

 Year 6 is a very important year, but we try to make it fun as well.
 Being the eldest children in the school means that we have a responsibility to set an excellent example to the rest of the school.
 We prepare for High School by taking on responsibilities around our school and looking after our younger peers.
 We are given roles as prefects, dinner monitors and buddies who work with Reception to help them learn.
 Our aim is to be the best that we can be, which we do by working hard, becoming more independent and making sure that we find enjoyment in all that we do.
 We are a dynamic class and we embrace new challenges; we set ourselves targets and we try our hardest to reach them.
-Our teaching assistant, Mrs McClure, is always here to help.
+Our teaching assistant, Mrs Godsall, is always here to help.
 Being creative in our learning means life is never dull.

 At St Peter’s, our goal is to create successful, confident and independent individuals who will develop into active and responsible citizens.
-By the end of Year 6, we the children will have developed significantly both academically and socially.
+By the end of Year 6, we know that the children will have developed significantly – both academically and socially.
 During the spring term, the children will begin to prepare for the SATs which take place in May.
 The children will have a wide range of support during this time and will be given every opportunity to reach their full potential.
 If you have any questions about the coming terms, please get in contact and I will be more than happy to answer any questions that you might have.

 Here is a list of recommended reads for Year 6.
 Please ask- we may have a copy in our classroom or school library if you are interested in any of these texts.
 Book list for Year 6